-Scheduling changes can occur or your plans may change.
-Either way, a periodic call to the Group Sales department is always a good idea.
-When the Group Sales department is kept informed, they can work with your individual situation to give the greatest number of options.
+Scheduling changes can occur and your plans may change.
+Either way, a periodic call to the Group Services Representative is always a good idea.
+When the Group Services Department is kept informed, they can work with your individual situation to provide the greatest number of options.

 Get the Word Out

 After you have chosen your show, prepare a notice for your group.
 Don’t just announce it in a meeting–send out a written notice.
 People forget they need time to think about it, they want to talk to their friends.
 Having that notice keeps your plans on top of the list.

 - Name of the show and other descriptive material

 - Date, day of the week and time of the performance